ulises-casero-dev/ulises-casero-dev/README.md

-<h1> Hey!
-Nice to see you.</h1>
+<h1>Hi there 👋</h1>

-<p>Hi, I’m Ulises, a junior developer with three years of experience working on projects.
+<p>Hi, I’m Ulises — a developer with 3 years of experience contributing to software development projects.
   I created this profile to showcase my personal projects, which are part of my portfolio, as I steer my career towards backend software development.</p>

 - 🔭 I’m currently working on backend projects using Python and Java.